diopiazza/PidKeyTool/README.md

        A: Yes.
 There is a setting in menu to choose whether to get the result of webact.
 If you do not know the Token value of webact, the software is already built-in, so you do not need to set it.
 Note that this setting will affect the detection speed.
     4. Q: Can check whether the Office binding key is still valid?
        A: Yes.
 The binding key needs to log in to your own Microsoft account for detection, and the account information will be recorded in the registry (OutlookUsername and OutlookPassword under HKEY_CURRENT_USER\Software\Microsoft\Windows NT\CurrentVersion\AppCompatFlags\Layers), so that you do not need to log in again next time.
 Pure local operation, no need to worry about leaking your account.
-    5. Q: Will the original test results be lost after each software update?
+    5. Q: Will the original test results database be lost after every software update?
        A: The detection result of the key is stored in KeyList.db in the directory.
 The database is not encrypted.
 You can use DB Browser for SQLite (https://sqlitebrowser.org/ ) to open and browse directly.
 The database in the same directory will not be overwritten. , you can also move the old database to the directory of the upgraded software.
     6. Q: How to detect the resurrection of the key?
        A: Right-click in the key management menu, there is a re-detection menu, you can select all the key lists that need to be re-detected for re-detection.
 If the main program interface is the batch detection interface, all selected keys will be detected.
 If it is a separate detection interface, only one key is detected.